kkauder/eic.github.io/_about/howto.md

 Additionally, a macro generating a gallery of images based on selection criteria is under development.

+##### Doecuments
+Similar to the logic presented above, it is preferable to create references to documents (both internal to the site but also as references to cloud storage such as Zenodo) in an organized manner.
+Similar to examples above, there is a registry of documents on the site:
+<a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/documents.yml" target=_blank>_data/documents.yml</a>.
+It is quite small as the time of writing but is expected to grow.
+Documents can be referred to their names and links autogeneraged by using a macro such as one in this example:
+{% raw %}
+{% include documents/doc.md name='Jung-MCValidation.pdf' %}
+{% endraw %}

+One of the advantages of this approach is that the source of the document can be relocated within the site or even uploaded to an external resources while the links in the site code will remain valid provided corrections are made in just one place: _documents.yml.

 <hr/>
 #### Managing Data
 Jekyll is fairly flexible when it comes to storing and manipulating structured data.